Hiranyaloka/mt-plugin-moredata/README.markdown

 - `opentag` should be a unique string which opens a data section, and is required for each data identifier.
 - `closetag` is required at the end of the whole dataset.
 Optionally it can close each data section.
-- `datasep` is a string that joins items in an array, and key-value pairs.
+- `datasep` is a character that joins items in an array, and key-value pairs.
-- `hashsep` is a string that joins keys from values.
+- `hashsep` is a character that joins keys from values.
 - `format` is the default format, used when a second argument to the `moredata` modifier is not given.

 ## FORMATTING THE DATA ##